Stevenage: Transport

 A distinctive feature of Stevenage is its urban landscape.
 There are many roundabouts, few traffic lights, a network of completely segregated cycleways, and some of the tallest street lights in Britain.
 Eric Claxton was chief engineer of Stevenage from 1962 to 1972, and the comprehensive separate cycle network was planned and implemented by him during that period.
-Despite this network, the bike mode share is 2.7%.
+Despite this network, the bicycle's modal share is 2.7%.
 Claxton was also of the view that Stevenage should contain as few traffic lights as possible, hence his preference for roundabouts to regulate traffic flow.
 He was so adamant about roundabouts that he had a house built for himself on the gyratory system in the Old Town.

 The A1(M) motorway bypasses the town to the west.
+Work on the 7.5-mile bypass was started on Monday 30 May 1960 at Langley Sidings, by Ernest Marples.
+54 miles of dual carriageway, on the A1, had been opened, with 75 miles under construction.
+It would cost £1.8m, to take 19 months.
+The southern end started from a roundabout at the Clock restaurant near Welwyn.
+The bridges were built by Simon Carves of south Manchester, and the main contractor was Martin Cowley Ltd, of Clay Cross, in Derbyshire.
 The old Great North Road, in part classified as the B197, runs through the town and the Old Town's High Street has several pubs that were formerly coaching inns.
 The A602 connects the town to Hitchin, Watton-at-Stone, Hertford and Ware.

-The main bus operator is Arriva The Shires.
-Other operators include Centrebus, Uno, Cozy Travel and Trusty Bus.
+The main bus operator is Arriva Herts & Essex, which have a depot situated on Babbage Road.
+They run over 10 routes in and around the town, with intercity services to Luton (on the 100/101), St Albans (on the 301), Welwyn Garden City (on the 908), and Letchworth Garden City (on the 55), among others.

+Another operator in the town is unō, who run the 635 between Watford and Hitchin via Stevenage, which provides discounted travel to University of Hertfordshire students.
+Centrebus also operate some services out of their Luton depot, including the Connect Herts branded routes 390 and 907, to Hertford and Cheshunt respectively.

+Vectare, formerly Central Connect, also operate.

+On Sunday 26 June 2022, the new Stevenage Interchange opened, replacing the former bus station as that land needed to be repurposed for redevelopment.
+The new bus station has toilets, a heated and air conditioned waiting room with a help desk, a small shop and a small café.
+It has 10 stands lettered A to K, skipping I. On Lytton Way, there is a coach stand, lettered L.

+Currently, the only coach service to operate to Stand L is the 006 between Cambridge and London, operated by FlixBus.

 Stevenage railway station on the East Coast Main Line has regular commuter services to London King's Cross (taking 24 minutes) and Cambridge (taking 37 minutes), as well as connections to northern England and Scotland.